smoluks/BTT-E3-SKR-MINI-V3.0-Additional-Temperature-Sensor/README.md

 If you are using BIGTREETECH SKR Mini E3 motherboard for your Ender, you may have noticed an SPI connector on it.
 At this moment Marlin only supports a few thermocouple sensor chips on it.

-This project adds two 10-bit analog inputs over SPI
+This project adds two 10-bit analog inputs over SPI, which can use, for example, for additional NTC temperature sensor

 ### Roadmap:
 - [x] PCB